 During the conformity stage, children’s actions are motivated by the approval of others.
-Morality arises from living up to the standards of a group such as family or community.
-Older children will often do their best to be good members of a group.
+Morality arises from living up to the standards of a group, such as family or community.
+Older children will often do their best to be good group members.
 Their moral decisions are based on whether they would win the approval of individuals whose opinions matter to them.
 The intentions of their actions are important regardless of the outcomes.

-According to Kohlberg, only 10-15% of the population is capable of achieving the postconventional level of moral development because the sense of morality is defined in terms of abstract principles and values.
+According to Kohlberg, only 10-15% of the population can achieve the post-conventional level of moral development because abstract principles and values define the sense of morality.

 Those individuals who attain the highest level of moral development question whether what they see around them is good.
 There is an increasing sense of individuals being separate entities from society.
 Morality on this level comes from self-defined principles.
 Laws that are seen as unjust should be removed or changed.
 Disobeying rules is not necessarily wrong when they are incompatible with personal principles.

 Participants in Kohlberg’s experiment who have reached the post-conventional level would believe that stealing the drug from the chemist’s office was not wrong.
 For them, saving a life is more important than the law itself.

 Individuals at this stage of moral development understand that society is full of contrasting opinions and values that should be respected.
 Laws are regarded as flexible social contracts.
 Laws that don't serve the greater common good should be changed to better align with the collective interests of society.
 In this context, morality and individual rights take precedence over established laws.